alex9smith/connect-dynamodb/README.md

   ☣️ Legacy reap behaviors use DynamoDB [`scan`](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-dynamodb/classes/scancommand.html) functionality that can incur significant costs.
 Should instead enable [DynamoDB TTL](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/TTL.html) and select the `expires` field.
 TODO should we just remove it since we're already making a breaking change?
+- `expiresIn` Optional set the number of seconds for DynamoDB TTL.
+Defaults to the cookie's maxAge.

 ## Usage